 Around Santa Cruz lie the Bolivian tropical lowlands, holding a unique and fascinating history and precious heritage.
 In the province of Chiquitos, the vast, sparsely populated tropical area northeast of Santa Cruz, we encounter the finest examples of religious architecture in the country.

-Today’s drive will take us to one of these missions – San Javier, the first mission town established in 1691 by the Jesuits and Concepción.
+Today’s drive will take us to one of these missions – San Javier, the first mission town established in 1691 by the Jesuits.
 Overnight for one night at the Gran Hotel Concepción.
 (B/L/D)

-The city of Concepción boasts a missionary museum that exhibits photos of the restoration process of the churches.
+The city of Concepción boasts a beautiful mission as well as a museum that exhibits photos of the restoration process of the Jesuit Missions.
 It also features pieces of the church’s giant hand-carved wooden columns and fragments of murals and other ornamental pieces.

 We visit the Jesuit Museum and Workshop before returning to Santa Cruz.
 In the late afternoon, we board a short flight to Cochabamba.